 8.1 All staff undertaking first aid duties on behalf of the academy will be given full training in accordance with current legal requirements.
 The federation will additionally train academic staff in emergency first aid subjects which they are likely to be exposed to when administering first aid to pupils.
-Staff training in the use of the Epipen and how to respond to other particular medical needs (e.g. asthma, diabetes) will also be provided.
+Staff training in the use of the EpiPen and how to respond to other particular medical needs (e.g., asthma, diabetes) will also be provided.
 No training will be

-- considered complete unless the course is attended from start to finish and the trainer considers the attendee to be competent following the course completion. - 8.2 First Aiders will receive the First Aid at Work course (3 day course).
-These persons can be called upon to attend staff, pupils and visitors to the academy. - A small number of staff will be trained to this level and then retrained at 3 year intervals. (based on your academy risk assessment) - These persons may also receive annual refresher training through attendance at an Emergency First Aid at Work course. - 8.3 Emergency First Aiders will receive the Emergency First Aid at Work course (1 day course).
-The federation has identified this course as an extremely useful course for support staff who deal with general First Aid demands and for lone workers. - A moderate number of non-teaching staff within departments will be trained to this level and then receive retraining at 3 year intervals. (based on your academy risk assessment) - 8.4 Paediatric First Aid training will be provided for staff in early years setting (2 day course); staff will be re-trained every 3 years.
-There is a requirement for a paediatric first aider to be on site whenever pupils aged 5 and under are present including before and after school activities. - 8.5 Administration of Medicine training will be provided for identified staff who support students with medical needs/administer medications (half day course); this should be refreshed every 3 years. - 8.6 All First Aid training will be delivered by a suitably qualified individual.
+- considered complete unless the course is attended from start to finish and the trainer considers the attendee to be competent following the course completion. - 8.2 First Aiders will receive the First Aid at Work course (3-day course).
+These persons can be called upon to attend staff, pupils and visitors to the academy. - A small number of staff will be trained to this level and then retrained at 3-year intervals.
+(Based on your academy risk assessment) - These persons may also receive annual refresher training through attendance at an Emergency First Aid at Work course. - 8.3 Emergency First Aiders will receive the Emergency First Aid at Work course (1 day course).
+The federation has identified this course as an extremely useful course for support staff who deal with general First Aid demands and for lone workers. - 8.4 A moderate number of non-teaching staff within departments will be trained to this level and then receive retraining at 3-year intervals.
+(Based on your academy risk assessment) Paediatric First Aid training will be provided for staff in early years setting (2 day course); staff will be retrained every 3 years.
+There is a requirement for a paediatric first aider to be on site whenever pupils aged 5 and under are present including before and after school activities. - 8.5 Administration of Medicine training will be provided for identified staff who support students with medical needs/administer medications (half day course); this should be refreshed every 3 years.
+Please refer to separate Supporting pupils with medical needs policy. - 8.6 Calpol Administration we are able to administer our own stock of Calpol if any staff recognise a pupil's need for it.
+Parents will be contacted for permission if their child needs Calpol to ensure that the correct timing has passed before administering a dose.
+The Calpol will always be administered by the school office team who are trained in administering medicines.
+If parents know that their child is unwell and will need a Calpol top up during the day, parents will need to let the Class Teacher know at school drop off. - 8.7 All First Aid training will be delivered by a suitably qualified individual.
 Where necessary, all line managers will be expected to re-organise working hours to enable staff to attend training.
-The academy will do its best to ensure that sufficient notice of both initial training courses and any refreshers are given to managers to assist with this planning. - 8.7 Staff who administer First Aid according to their training in the course of their employment, will be covered by CLF Employer's liability insurance.
+The academy will do its best to ensure that sufficient notice of both initial training courses and any refreshers are given to managers to assist with this planning. - 8.8 Staff who administer First Aid according to their training in the course of their employment, will be covered by CLF Employer's liability insurance.